The Real Estate Auction Process.

 Before participating in an auction, be sure to perform your due-diligence.

-To familiarize yourself with the process before you participate as a bidder, it may be helpful to first attend one or more auctions as an observer.
-By registering for text message notifications, you will receive regular updates about the scheduled upcoming auctions.
+· Participate as an Observer To familiarize yourself with the process before you participate as a bidder, it may be helpful to first attend one or more auctions as an observer.
+After registering for text message notifications, you will receive regular updates about the scheduled upcoming auctions.

 3. Verify Auction Status